Your savings and investment income get added to your total income on your annual tax return.

 13.16% over $220,000

 In Canada, you're not taxed simply for holding funds in a bank account.
 Rather, you're taxed on earnings generated from bank account deposits.
-So, there is no limit to the amount of money you can have in your bank account without being taxed in Canada.
+So, there's no limit to the amount of money you can have in your bank account without being taxed in Canada — only the interest or investment income it earns is taxable.

-Nontaxable income in Canada does not have to be reported with your other income and does not trigger any income tax.
+Nontaxable income in Canada doesn't have to be reported with your other income and doesn't trigger any income tax.
 Examples include:

 GST/HST credits